dmytro/dmytro.github.com/_posts/2012-12-12-monitoring-patterns-I.md

 Nagios is great system.
 Many features in Nagios are superior to many open source and commercial monitoring system.
 Adding HTTP based API for Nagios opens new possibilities for simpler architectures of distributed monitoring with Nagios.

-[Nagira API][nagira] provides access to system status, objects configuration in Nagios as well as provides an interface for submiting passive check results using the same HTTP protocol.
+[Nagira API][nagira] provides access to system status, objects configuration in Nagios as well as provides an interface for submitting passive check results using the same HTTP protocol.
 This opens wider capabilities for monitoring system architecture modularity and integration.

 Applications with HTTP RESTful API
 =================================